 - How Islam Created Europe, The Atlantic, May 2016 (italics added)

 - Nicholas Kristof, What Monkeys Can Teach Us About Fairness, The New York Times, June 3rd, 2017

 - Like Ojibwe David Treuer wrote of Black Elk, of the Lakota people, (read his universalist vision in the Introduction, above), “he was determined to live and adapt.
 That doesn’t make him less of an Indian, as I see it; it makes him more of one.”
 These words apply full-on to Mr. Wuttunee.

 - “To be ignorant of what occurred before you were born is to remain always a child.” -Cicero, quoted in Hiking With Nietzsche- On Becoming Who You Are, by John Kaag, Farrar, Strauss and Giroux, New York, 2018.
-“Nietzche never lost his most basis philological sensibility, the awareness that to flourish in the present, one must first comes to grips with the distant past.”
+“Nietzche never lost his most basic philological sensibility, the awareness that to flourish in the present, one must first come to grips with the distant past.”

 - “Cancellation was the beginning of the sixties for me, the great disconcerting wipeout of all that had gone before.”
 Playwright Arthur Miller, Timebends-A Life, Harper & Row Publishers, 1987

 - Susan Sontag, from her Introduction to The Case of Comrade Tulayev, by Victor Serge, New York Review of Books Classics, 2004